Vibha Bakshi: Son Rise

-Son Rise follows men from India’s seat of patriarchy, Haryana who are trying to break the shackles of patriarchy and fight for women's rights.
-Vibha has been awarded the 66th National Film Awards for Best Film Non-Feature as both director and producer, the highest honour for cinema in the country.
-Son Rise also won Best Editing Non-Feature.
-In 2021, Son Rise was selected by United Nations, to be screened as part of UN Women’s global HeForShe campaign across 71 countries.
+Son Rise follows men who are fighting patriarchy and challenging male dominance in the state of Haryana.
+Bakshi was awarded the 66th National Film Awards for Best Film Non-Feature as both director and producer, the highest honour for cinema in the country.
+The film also won Best Editing Non-Feature.
+In 2021, Son Rise was selected by United Nations, to be screened as part of UN Women's global HeForShe campaign across 71 countries.
 The film was unveiled by United Nations Under-Secretary-General Phumzile Mlambo-Ngcuka followed by screenings by Consulates and Embassies of the World in India.
+One of the film's central subjects, social reformer Sunil Jaglan, was later included in the Central Board of Secondary Education (CBSE) curriculum for his work on gender justice and civic engagement.

-The film kicked off the inaugural Bloomberg Equality Summit in Mumbai, the first in Asia.
-Son Rise was the official selection for the Indian Panorama section at the 50th International Film Festival of India, Goa.
+The documentary opened the inaugural Bloomberg Equality Summit in Mumbai, the first edition of the summit held in Asia.
+It was also for the Indian Panorama section at the 50th International Film Festival of India in Goa.

-The film won the Jury Award for Best Documentary at the Mumbai International Film Festival and Best Documentary at the New York Indian Film Festival.
+Son Rise won the Jury Award for Best Documentary at the Mumbai International Film Festival and Best Documentary at the New York Indian Film Festival.

-Son Rise was recently screened at World Expo 2020, Dubai's largest venue, Jubilee stage.
+The film was screened at World Expo 2020, Dubai's largest venue, Jubilee stage.
 The screening was followed by a call of action by 50 countries who pledged for gender equality - led by United Nations, New Zealand, India and the Women’s Pavilion at Expo 2020.
 The event was attended by the cultural figures, diplomatic community, business leaders, academics and change-makers to spotlight a shared human rights and women’s rights issue — violence against women.

+Public engagement

+Bakshi's work has been used in academic, institutional, and policy-related contexts in discussions on gender justice and media responsibility.
+Her documentaries have also been used in educational and training settings beyond their initial cinematic release.

+Academic and policy forums

+Her films have been discussed at universities in India and internationally.
+In 2019, the Jerome A. Chazen Institute for Global Business at Columbia University hosted a symposium on Daughters of Mother India, examining the film in relation to media accountability and governance.
+In 2024, Vibha spoke at the India Harvard Conference, Harvard University, the biggest India focussed conference in US.
+At the Harvard Kennedy School, her documentary Son Rise opened the Women in Power Conference, and she delivered the opening address.
+She also delivered lectures (key notes) at Yale University and the University of Notre Dame, addressing themes including gender equality, documentary narrative, and judicial reform.
+In 2025, she appeared at the Nand & Jeet Khemka Distinguished Speaker Forum at Columbia Business School, where the discussion focused on narrative media and social-impact investment.